-In 1979 Pastor Emmanuel Laguerre (Pastor Manno) and his wife Prisca arrived at Johnson Bible College with a desire to study preaching and then return home to invest in their people.
-Their passion only grew with time.
+In 1979 Pastor Emmanuel Laguerre (Pastor Manno) arrived at Johnson Bible College with a desire to study preaching and then return home to invest in his people.
+His passion only grew with time.
 In his final year in the States, Pastor Manno worked with a collection of small local churches to launch Haitian Christian Ministries.
 True to his word, 5 years after his arrival, Manno was ready to go home.
 He had his preaching degree in one hand and his family in the other.
 Over the next 30 years God would honor the faithful prayers of Manno multiplying both the ministry of HCM and it's impact in Northern Haiti.
 Below are some of the historical milestones HCM has celebrated over the years.

 Pastor Bob and Pastor Jacques plant new church at Haut-Dehaine.
 Within a month, there are nearly 150 attendees with many giving their life to Christ.